FANMISUA/OADB/README.md

 ## Set up oadb postgreSQL database and OADB webtool.
 First download the repo.

 1. Clone the repo.
-You can also use the download zip botton to download the respository to your local machine.
+You can use the following git command to download the respository to your local machine.
+   If you don't have git installed.
+Use the link: https://desktop.github.com/ to install github desktop first.
    ```sh
    git clone https://github.com/FANMISUA/OADB.git
    ```